 I love podcasts.
 LOVE podcasts.
-I’ve loved them since the moment I heard about them (whenever that was) and have dreamed about having my own podcast for years now.
+You know, I’ve loved them since the moment I heard about them.
+Whenever that was.
+And I’ve dreamed about having my own podcast for years now.
 I even built a business plan around a knitting-themed podcast but it never launched (still have all my notes though…).

 Why are podcasts so great?
 Well I think it has something to do with the medium.
 Because I think radio is pretty great too.
 Listening to a person speak connects you in a way the written word doesn’t, and that’s saying something since writing is my passion.
 But podcasting?
 I love podcasts.
-I like them all: conversations, interviews, monologues, stories, poetry, scripted, silly, and everything in between.
-I listen to them while I’m working (if I’m doing a brainless task), while I’m driving, at the gym, while I’m walking, when I’m weeding/watering the garden, and whenever I’m by myself.
-I will listen with my husband while we’re on road trips, but he’s not so open to any and every podcast as I am so our playlist is a bit smaller.
+In fact, I like them all: conversations, interviews, monologues, stories, poetry, scripted, silly, and everything in between.

 I often am asked what podcasts I recommend so I thought today I’d share my top five of the moment.
 I’m always listening to more than five but these are five I recommend over and over.